Trap and transport of adult salmon and juvenile outmigration studies upstream of Chief Joseph and Grand Coulee Dams, FY23.

 Project Benefit

-3) Determine the effectiveness of trap and haul efforts as a method to support the reintroduction of salmon in the blocked area of the Upper Columbia, including providing tribal subsistence harvest opportunity and juvenile fish production.
+3) Determine the effectiveness of trap and haul efforts in 2024 as a method to support the reintroduction of salmon in the blocked area of the Upper Columbia, including providing tribal subsistence harvest opportunity and juvenile fish production.

 Accomplishments